Beyond the basics, architects provide many types of services to support building projects.

 Multiple Contract Preparation

-During a project the owner will typically have to prepare multiple contracts with several different entities.
-Having an architect help to pull together these contracts means the contracts will be more consistent.
-An architect can also make sure all the components of a contract are included that will make the project run smoothly for the client.
+During a project, the owner typically has to prepare multiple contracts with several different entities.
+Having an architect help pull these contracts together means they will be more consistent.
+An architect can also make sure all the components of a contract are included so the project runs smoothly for the client.

 Interior Design

-Some architects will provide in-house interior design.
-If the architect does offer this service, it is worth including as an additional service if the client is looking for an interior designer.
-It benefits the project to have the holistic approach that includes all design elements from the beginning.
-It makes for a more complete and cohesive final project.
+Some architects provide in-house interior design.
+If the architect offers this service, it is worth including as an additional service when the client is looking for an interior designer.
+It benefits the project to have a holistic approach that includes all design elements from the beginning.
+It makes for a more complete and cohesive final result.

-As we said in the beginning, not every architect will include the same things in basic services and as additional services.
+As we said at the start, not every architect includes the same things in basic and additional services.
 What you include as additional services depends on your abilities and strengths.
-Every client should go through the contract to ensure that the basic services they expect to see are included and that any additional services they might need are in the contract.
+Every client should review the contract to confirm the basic services they expect are included and that any additional services they might need are accounted for.

 Additional Resources